Roland Jupiter-4: Architecture

-The Jupiter-4's basic architecture consisted of four voice cards (usually identical, unless mismatched revisions were installed by repair shops), each containing a: VCO, sub-oscillator, VCF (resonant low-pass which can self-oscillate), and a VCA.
-Early revision voice cards feature four discreet BA662s, while later revisions feature a single IR3109.
-Modulation included an attack-decay-sustain-release (ADSR) envelope for the filter, and another for the voltage-control amplifier and a final level output with an overload LED, as well as a separate unmemorized master volume control.
+The Jupiter-4's basic architecture consisted of four voice cards, each containing a: VCO, sub-oscillator, VCF (resonant low-pass which can self-oscillate), and a VCA.
+Modulation included an attack-decay-sustain-release (ADSR) envelope for the filter, and another for the voltage-control amplifier and a final level output with an overload LED.
 In typical Roland fashion, the filter ADSR could be inverted allowing for "upside down" modulation.
 The LFO was notable for being able to reach audio frequencies, allowing for crude FM and AM synthesis.
 The LFO is routable to a comprehensive amount of options, including: the bender, VCO pitch, pulse-width, both highpass and lowpass filter cutoff, and the VCA.
 The final VCA level setting could be memorized in user presets, and was prior to the overall master stereo output volume.
 Those settings were memorized in the user presets but a fully adjustable depth remained independently configurable through the pitch wheel to combinations of VCO, VCF and VCA, as well as a bend range.
+The master volume as well as the portamento are unmemorized as they're analog controls not linked to any of the digital control circuitry.

 The VCOs can garner unstable tuning if aging or low-quality electrolytic capacitors are used (two for each voice card).
 Synthesizer repair shops can replace these tuning capacitors with stable polystyrene capacitors for an instant perfect tune.
 Individual oscillator card VCO tuning is accessed by four capped holes in the middle of the back of the case, but the unit should be allowed to warm up before adjusting for at least 20 to 40 minutes prior to adjustment.

-The Jupiter-4's most distinctive features were provided by virtue of its "compuphonic" digital control of the four voice cards, made possible by a single NEC 8048 microcontroller:
+The Jupiter-4's most distinctive features were provided by virtue of its "compuphonic" digital control of the four voice cards, made possible by two NEC 8048 microcontrollers: